Menooker/KunQuant/Readme.md

 modu = lib.getModule("alpha101")
 ```

-We will explain the function `cfake.compileit` later.
+We will explain the function `cfake.compileit` in [Customize.md](./Customize.md).
 Let's continue to see how to use the compiled `lib`.

 Load your stock data.
 In this example, load from local pandas files.
 We assume the open, close, high, low, volumn and amount data for different stocks are stored in different files.